 You must include at this item any assessable balancing adjustment when you stop holding a depreciating asset (for example, when it is sold, lost or destroyed) for which you have claimed a deduction for depreciation or decline in value in previous years.
-Refer to page 45 in TaxPack 2008 to calculate any assessable balancing adjustment for your car for which you have claimed car expenses.
+You may be entitled to a deduction if an employee or agent misappropriates some or all of the amount that you received, or were entitled to receive, as a result of you no longer holding the depreciating asset.
+The publication Guide to depreciating assets 2009 explains how to make assessable balancing adjustment calculations.